asqwerty666/acenip/neuroass/README.md

 ## Usage

-N values are estimated with the script *nplus.r*. you must have installed the following libraries,
+The N values are estimated with the script *nplus.r*. you must have installed the following libraries,

   - e1071
   - caret